-- radiant wood heaters (no fan or electrical connection) - fan-assisted wood heaters these systems are assumed to have ancillary electrical consumption as specified in Table 15 (fans for any other non-ducted system type) - ducted wood heaters these systems are assumed to have ancillary electrical consumption as specified in Table 15 (fans for any other ducted system type) plus overall duct losses as specified in Table 14.
+ducted wood heaters - these systems are assumed to have ancillary electrical consumption as specified in Table 15 (fans for any other ducted system type) plus overall duct losses as specified in Table 14.

-Where a wood heater is specified by the user, but specific system performance is not entered by the user, the default value for COP_A is to be set to 60% and the system is assumed to be a fan-assisted wood heater (with ancillary electrical consumption as specified in Table 15).
+Where a closed combustion wood heater is specified by the user, but specific system performance is not entered by the user, the default value COP_A is 60% and the system is assumed to be a fan-assisted wood heater (with ancillary electrical consumption as specified in Table 15).

-Australian Home Heating lists current products.
-14 Note that the efficiency rating given in this listing is an integer, generally ranging from 60 to 85.
+Australian Home Heating lists current products.13 Note that the efficiency rating given in this listing is an integer, generally ranging from 60 to 85.
 This must be divided by 100 to derive a valid value for COP_A (e.g. an Australian Home Heating Association efficiency rating of 75 equates to a COP_A value of 0.75 or 75%).
 Unfortunately, this website does not usually indicate whether the unit has a fan (or not), so additional information - most likely from the supplier - may be required.